nielsfaber/scheduler-card/README.md

 By defining your own friendly name, this will assigned to the entity, and the entity ID of the entity will be based on this name as well.
 If you leave the field empty, the automatically generated name shall be used instead.

-#### Behaviour after triggering

-The *behaviour after triggering* option does exactly what it says.
-You can choose what to do after the schedule is triggered:
-* Repeat (default option): the schedule will reset the timer for next execution after it is triggered
-* Single: the schedule will remove itself after it has been triggered once
-* Pause: the schedule will disable itself after it has been triggered once, it can be reset by turning it back on

 ## Configuration